Resume Content & Formatting

 List and describe your experiences in reverse chronological order (most recent first).

-You might divide your experiences into two different categories if doing so helps you make a stronger case for your candidacy.
+You might divide your experiences into two categories if doing so helps you make a stronger case for your candidacy.

 For instance, you might devote a section of your resume to your experiences in a particular industry.
 Instead of one “Experiences” section, you could create a section called “Relevant Experience” and another “Additional Experience.”
 Or you might get even more specific and call a section something like “International Relations Experience” and another “Additional Experience.”
 This can help direct an employer’s attention to the experiences you most want them to pay attention to.